 - Why does Evernote matter?
 Evernote may have been one of the first big note-taking apps, but it's a far cry from being unique.
 Evernote still matters, however, because it isn't tied into any ecosystems except its own, making it more accessible to more people.

-- How do I start using Evernote?
+- How can I start using Evernote?
 Evernote is free to download and use, but there are restrictions if you don't pay for premium service.
 It can be downloaded from Evernote's website and a variety of app stores.

 What is Evernote?

-Evernote is a note-taking app for both mobile and desktop operating systems.
+Evernote is a note-taking app for mobile and desktop operating systems.
 It is platform agnostic, allowing users with an account to view their notes on any device with an app—or in the case of unsupported platforms, a web browser.

 Evernote is designed for the note-taker who wants a high level of organization options.
 The app allows notes to be tagged, annotated, sorted, and added to different notebooks.
 If set up well Evernote can take all the notebooks you use for different things and roll them up into one always-available spot.